-• Check the age of the unit - see the "replace by" label on side of unit.

-• If necessary replace the battery or batteries with Panasonic CR123A.
+- Check the age of the unit see the "replace by" label on side of unit. - If necessary replace the batteries with Panasonic CR123A.

-9. System Compatibility and Wireless Verification
+System Compatibility and Wireless Verification

-Smoke alarm model RE214T has only been evaluated at ETL with 2GIG Go Control Model#'s: 2GIG-CP21-345E, and 2GIG-GC3-345
+Smoke alarm model RE214 has only been evaluated at ETL with Honeywell Lynx Plus Model#: L3000